rosalindfranklininstitute/rsecon25-intro-to-kubernetes/mkdocs/docs/kubernetes-architecture.md

 ---

-## 🧭 Control Plane
+## Control Plane

 The **Control Plane** is the brain of the Kubernetes cluster.
 It manages the cluster's state and makes decisions about scheduling, scaling, and responding to events.
 The Control Plane has individual components running as pods on the node, each responsible for various tasks.

 #### Key Components:
-- **API Server (`kube-apiserver`)**:
-  Acts as the front-end for the Kubernetes control plane.
-All interactions (kubectl, dashboard, etc.) go through this RESTful API.
+- API Server - Acts as the front-end for the Kubernetes control plane.
+All interactions (kubectl, dashboard, etc.) go through this RESTful API. `kube-apiserver-<node-name>`

-- **Controller Manager (`kube-controller-manager`)**:
-  Runs controllers that handle routine tasks like node health checks, replication, and endpoint management.
+- Controller Manager - Runs controllers that handle routine tasks like node health checks, replication, and endpoint management. `kube-controller-manager-<node-name>`

-- **Scheduler (`kube-scheduler`)**:
-  Assigns newly created pods to nodes based on resource availability and constraints.
+- Scheduler - Assigns newly created pods to nodes based on resource availability and constraints. `kube-scheduler-<node-name>`

-- **etcd**:
-  A distributed key-value store that holds all cluster data (state, configuration, etc.).
+- etcd - A distributed key-value store that holds all cluster data (state, configuration, etc.). `etcd-<node-name>`

 ---

-## 🧱 Worker Nodes
+## Worker Nodes

 Worker nodes are where your application containers actually run.
 Each node has the following components:

 #### Key Components:
-- **Kubelet**:
-  An agent that runs on each node.
+- Kubelet - An agent that runs on each node.
 It communicates with the API server and ensures containers are running as expected.

-- **Container Runtime**:
-  Software responsible for running containers (e.g., Docker, containerd).
+- Container Runtime - Software responsible for running containers (e.g., Docker, containerd).

-- **Kube-proxy**:
-  Handles network routing and load balancing for services within the cluster.
+- Kube-proxy - Handles network routing and load balancing for services within the cluster.

 ---

-## 🔄 How do these components work together?
+## How do these components work together?

 1. You submit a deployment via `kubectl`.
 2. The **API Server** receives the request.